MIDSUMMER MEMOIR

 Re-watch any time.
 Slides, worksheets & recordings of every session are yours to keep.

-Focused time and a commitment to “show up” helps you get that query DONE and prepare your best submissions material.
+Focused time and a commitment to “show up” helps you plow through revisions or create new work.

-Query Bootcamp combines education, networking, and writing career growth.
-You’ll leave with new ideas, renewed commitment to your craft, and you’ll know your best publication opportunities.
+Our virtual intensives combine education, networking, and writing career growth.
+You’ll leave with new work, new ideas, renewed commitment to your craft and literary community.

 THE DAILY SCHEDULE